gov-cy/govcy-design-system-docs-v0/src/components/error_message.md

 ## How it works

-Run the validations for each page/question when the users distinctly indicate that their inputs are ready to be submitted, for example when clicking the "continue" button.
+Run the validations for each page/question after the users distinctly indicate that their inputs are ready to be submitted, for example when clicking the "continue" button.
 This gives the user the opportunity to review their answer, or get out of the input's focus and not get flooded with red error messages which can be overwhelming.
-Do not perform validation checks on focusout of each input.

 For each error:
 - put the message in red after the question text and hint text
 - use a red border to visually connect the message and the question it belongs to
 - if the error relates to a specific field within the question, give it a red border and refer to that field in the error message - for example: “you must enter a year”

 To help screen reader users, the error message component includes a hidden ‘Error:’ before the error message.
-These users will hear, for example, `<span class="DSF-visually-hidden"> Error:</span> The date your passport was issued must be in the past`.
+These users will hear, for example, `<span class="govcy-visually-hidden"> Error:</span> The date your passport was issued must be in the past`.

 Summarize all errors at the top of the page the user is on using an [error summary](../error_summary).